 The biggest mistake, especially for a new buyer, is probably not asking enough questions/speaking directly to the seller to get to know the seller and the strategies used to maintain/grow the site.

 Incorrectly evaluating an opportunity as an area of concern.
-Obviously this is the eye of the beholder kind of of stuff like PBNs, lack of recent content, lack of keywords ranking, messy backlink profiles, poor UX, dated look, high bounce rate (eye roll).
+Obviously, this is the eye-of-the-beholder kind of of stuff like PBNs, lack of recent content, lack of keywords ranking, messy backlink profiles, poor UX, dated look, and high bounce rate (eye roll).

 The site is performing well despite these issues and they all can be improved with a minimal amount of work.